meineerde/form_forms/README.md

 retrieves an existing form definition and renders that form by parameterizing it with some data object (e.g. an ActiveRecord model instance).

-To handle several forms, form_forms ships with a simple registry.
-If you need a more powerful system, you are of course free to handle your form objects in any other way.

 ## Defining Forms

     FormForms::Registry[:my_form] = FormForms::Form.new() do |form|